AlperHuseyn/python-theory-and-apps/apps/homework_02/practice-questions.md

 * When `"Grade Entry"` is selected, the system should ask for which student's grade in which course will be entered:

-`Enter the full name of the student, the course name, exam number, and grade:`
+`Enter the student no, the course name, exam number, and grade:`

 An example input would be:

-`Kaan Aslan, Physics, 1, 70`
+`820, Physics, 1, 70`

 Here, the input consists of the student's full name, followed by the course name, then the exam number, and finally the grade.
 Make sure to separate them with commas.